-Just in case this is your first time you are reading about Slourish, it's a crowd-investing community-based platform that houses a host of entrepreneurs, micro-investors and other entities who are working together to develop their favourite brands.
+Just in case this is your first time you are reading about Slourish, it's a business micro-investing community-based platform that houses a host of entrepreneurs, micro-investors and other entities who are working together to develop their favourite brands.

-Members fund businesses for a share in the profit.
+Members fund businesses for a share in the revenue.
 This means, as an entrepreneur, you can also get your business listed on the platform for the members to invest in.

 1. Create a startup funding campaign.